-This October, SAP’s Month of Service goes into it’s 15th round!
+This October, SAP Global Month of Service goes into its 15th round!
 Are you ready?

-Kicking off the celebration early, we are proud to be sharing a selection of 15 inspiring volunteer experiences over the coming weeks leading up to October 1st.
-We wouldn’t be able to tell these stories without the incredible passion, work and dedication of our employees.
+Kicking off the celebration early, we are proud to be sharing a selection of 15 inspiring volunteer experiences over the coming weeks leading up to the beginning of October.

 The first story comes to you from Buenos Aires, Argentina, and was written by our colleague Ezequiel Massa, who shared this blog as part of Pride Month.